 NIPT/cfDNA screening will identify about 99% of pregnancies (99 out of 100) where the baby has Down syndrome.
-Studies have shown that NIPT/cfDNA screening is at least 10-20 times better than IPS at accurately identifying babies who have Down syndrome.
 NIPT/cfDNA screening does not perform as well when detecting trisomy 18 and even less so when detecting trisomy 13 and sex chromosome differences, however it is still considered a superior screen to traditional prenatal screening (Table 1) for these conditions.